Fire coral: Stings, symptoms, and treatments

+Again, these are just suggestions; always seek a medical professional first.

 Threats and conservation

 Fire corals face the many threats impacting coral reefs globally, including poor land management practices releasing more sediment, nutrients, and pollutants into the oceans and stressing the fragile reef ecosystem.
 Overfishing has ‘knock-on’ effects that result in the increase of macroalgae that can outcompete and smother corals, and fishing using destructive methods physically devastates the reef.
 A further potential threat is the increase of coral bleaching events, as a result of global climate change.

+Coral bleaching is also a major threat to all types of coral.
+Coral bleaching is when the coral expels the zooxanthella that they feed on, which causes them to turn white, hence "bleaching."
+Corals can not live long in this state, yet if environmental conditions return to normal, then the zooxanthella can return and the coral will return healthy again.

 Most fire coral species have brittle skeletons that can easily be broken, for example, during storms, or by divers when diving for leisure, or when collecting fish for the aquarium trade.
 For instance, the yellowtail damselfish (Chrysiptera parasema) tends to dwell close to the branching fire coral colonies, and retreats into its branches when threatened.
 In Brazil, fire coral colonies are extensively damaged when harvesting the yellowtail damselfish, as the corals are often deliberately smashed and fishes hiding amongst the branches are ‘shaken out’ into plastic bags.

 Fire corals are listed on Appendix II of the Convention on International Trade in Endangered Species (CITES).